bcgsc/biobloom/README.md

     * Obtaining the number of unique k-mers in the reference
     * Obtaining the number of redundant k-mers in the reference
 6. [Advanced options and Best Practices](#6)
-  * How can I reduce my memory usage?
-  * How can I make my results more sensitive?
-  * How can I make my results more specific?
-  * How can I make the program faster?

 <a name="1"></a>
 1. Compiling and Installing BioBloomTools